This Intimate Photos Offer A Window Into The Experiences Of 8 Trans People This Year

 Vanessa Warri (she/her/hers)

-Vanessa’s favorite trans-supportive organizations: G.L.I.T.S; Unique Women's Coalition; My Sistah’s House; Sister’s PGH
+Vanessa’s favourite trans-supportive organizations: G.L.I.T.S; Unique Women's Coalition; My Sistah’s House; Sister’s PGH

 How has COVID-19 changed your usual routine?